 Education: T2: Diabetes Prevention Programs

 The CDC-led National Diabetes Prevention Program is an evidence-based lifestyle change program for preventing type 2 diabetes.
-It is a year-long program which helps participants to make real lifestyle changes such as eating healthier and including physical activity into their lives.
+It is a year-long program that helps participants to make real lifestyle changes such as eating healthier and including physical activity in their lives.
 Throughout the year, participants improve problem-solving and coping skills as they work with a trained lifestyle coach and a small group of people who are working to make similar changes.
-The main objective of the program is to reduce and individual’s risk of developing type 2 diabetes.
+The main objective of the program is to reduce an individual’s risk of developing type 2 diabetes.